Client-Side Patching Ensures a Bright Future

 Why Patching Overhead Matter

-The workload is undoubtedly acceptable if only cities and generals should be considered - and that’s usually the case - but the problem arises when it comes to incrementing empty lands.
+The workload is undoubtedly acceptable if only cities and generals are involved - that’s usually the case - but the problem arises when it comes to incrementing empty lands.

 Typically you would expect a sudden burst of patches at the beginning of each round.
 In this hypothetical scenario, about lands get updated from the perspective of the player.
-Thanks to generals.io’s compression-based patching, we are free from sending the whole patch over the web.
+Thanks to generals.io’s compression-based patching, we are free from sending everything over the web.

 A sequence of unchanged lands are compressed into a single number, indicating how many positions we shall skip when processing a diff.
-Actually, it works exceptionally well in large maps where there are more consecutive lands.
+Actually, it works exceptionally well in large maps where lands tend to be more consecutive.

 Before a patch is transmitted, it’s serialized into JSON arrays and become a part of a WebSocket frame.
 Since the frame is plain UTF-8 on most servers (including generals.io), we are able to use the length of JSON string to estimate its size.

-To simplify the calculation, we just suppose that a land ends up UTF-8 characters in JSON on average.
+To simplify our calculation, let’s just assume a land ends up UTF-8 characters in JSON on average.
 That’s a relatively fair estimation, taking the width of land amounts, skipping points and JSON separators (,) into account.

-Therefore, our payload size for the player is
+Therefore, the approximate payload size for the player is

 Suppose there are two more players fighting and the other five spectating in late-game.
 Our total outbound traffic during this turn is (don’t forget spectators recieve a full patch!)